 Take them away from the gym floor and get them seated

-I used to see this all the time, a trainer would finish a complimentary session with a prospect, then with both of them standing up, the trainer would say something like “So, what did you think, would you like to continue?”.
+I used to see this all the time, a trainer would finish a complimentary session with a prospect, then with both of them standing up, the trainer would say something like “so, what did you think, would you like to continue?”.
 The prospect (already half-turned away from the trainer) would always say those dreaded words, “I’ll need to think about it”

 The trainer would lower their head and simply say, ok, no worries.

-Having your prospect standing up during a sales presentation is a massive no-no, they are thinking about everything under the sun except signing up for sessions with you.
-They are probably already thinking of making a B-line for the door so they can get changed and go back to work.
+Having your prospect standing up during a sales presentation is a massive no-no, they are thinking about everything under the sun except from signing up for sessions with you.
+They are probably already thinking of making a b-line for the door so they can get changed and go back to work.

 Instead, as soon as the last exercise in the complimentary session is complete, get them off the gym floor.
 Anywhere, is better, maybe you have a reception with a couple of seats?
 This is now where you “close” your deals.